 Donations to one of the award endowments can be made by contacting PCB-AHA executive director Michael Green.
 For more information, please email him at [email protected]

 The W. Turrentine Jackson (Dissertation) Award for the most outstanding dissertation on any aspect of the history of the American West in the twentieth century.

-The Norris & Carol Hundley Award for the most distinguished book on any historical subject submitted by a scholar who resides within the twenty–two Western states or four Canadian provinces from which the Branch draws its membership.
+The Norris & Carol Hundley Award for an outstanding book on any historical subject by a scholar who resides within the states and provinces from which the Branch draws its membership.